For many gym-goers, most days look pretty identical: wake up, go to work, hit the gym, repeat. Not a bad routine.

 - Women are twice as likely to use gym video-on-demand exercise programs from home than are men, according to RunRepeat.

-- 46% of men and 43% of women use smartphones while exercising at the gym.
+- About 46% of men and 43% of women use smartphones while exercising at the gym.

-- Women are more likely to participate in gym studio classes like yoga, barre and Pilates.
+- Women are more likely to participate in gym group classes like yoga, barre and Pilates.

 Gym Ownership Statistics